The Array Context Abstraction

 array_types

 A tuple of types that are the valid array classes the context can operate on.
-However, it is not necessary that all the ArrayContext‘s operations would be legal for the types in array_types.
+However, it is not necessary that all the ArrayContext‘s operations are legal for the types in array_types.
+Note that this tuple is only intended for use with isinstance().
+Other uses are not allowed.
+This allows for ‘types’ with overridden type.__instancecheck__().

 abstract freeze(array: ArrayOrContainerOrScalarT) ArrayOrContainerOrScalarT[source]